 I was raised in the ESRI school of GIS and suffered/stumbled through the complexity, the bugs, and the overkill that ARCMap is best known for.
 It was painful.
 And a ton of money.
 While that level of GIS power is necessary for advanced modelling, it certainly isn’t great for simple tasks, which is most of what foresters need.
 A few years ago I learned about QGIS, and forced myself to work through a few forestry jobs using it instead of ARC.
 The transition from ARC took a little while because I didn’t have a good guide- I learned it through trial and error.
 But once I figured out how simple the workflow actually is, I was convinced that QGIS is THE solution for us.
 So I decided to create a workshop and simple manual to walk dirt foresters with no GIS experience through the necessary steps of creating a basemap, drawing boundaries and stands, laying out a sampling grid, printing a map for publication, and exporting a georeferenced PDF for navigation in the field on Avenza Maps.
 This workshop was rolled out at the SAF meeting in Louisville 2019, and participants with zero experience, as well as seasoned ARC users, were pretty much floored by the simplicity of QGIS.

 Rather than write an article describing the different elements of the program, it’d be a better use of all of our time for me to simply share the manual.
-Carve out an hour or two, sit down at your computer, and this easy 26 page illustrated manual will show you everything you need to know.
+Carve out an hour or two, sit down at your computer, and head to our QGIS resources page.
 Please send feedback and suggestions to firstname.lastname@example.org.

 Enjoy your quarantine,